lipkau/JiraPS/docs/en-US/commands/Add-JiraIssueAttachment.md

 ### -PassThru

-Whether output should be provided after invoking this function
+Whether output Should be provided after invoking this function

 ```yaml
 Type: SwitchParameter